What to Say at the Bank When Opening a Miller Trust Account in Ohio

 Branch is unsure how to title the account or which document opens it

-What to say: Per ODM's Information Packet, the account is titled as the Qualified Income Trust of the Medicaid recipient, and the Certification of Trust (under ORC 5810.13) — not the full trust instrument — is used to open the account.
-It is an ordinary checking account that will hold only the beneficiary's income.
+Per ODM's Information Packet, the account is titled as the Qualified Income Trust of the Medicaid recipient, and the Certification of Trust (under ORC 5810.13) — not the full trust instrument — is used to open the account.

 Refusal 3